-The reorganization effectively abolished the College's grammar school and divinity school, and left the position of Indian School master vacant.
+The reorganization effectively abolished the W&M's grammar school and divinity school, and left the position of Indian School master vacant.
 Instruction in fine arts and the law of nature and nations was added to the teaching responsibilities of the professor of moral philosophy, and new professorships were created in anatomy and medicine, modern languages, and law and police.
 In addition, an elective system of studies was introduced—the first of its kind in the United States.

 William & Mary has changed a great deal since the days that Thomas Jefferson lived and studied in the Wren Building.
 Now, 6,301 undergraduates and 2,183 graduate students enjoy a broad array of degree options, ranging from law and marine science to education and English.
 But even after three centuries, today's William & Mary, like that of Jefferson's day, is committed to educating students who can serve their nation and the world in exemplary ways.